amcginlay/k8s-primer/content/012_anatomy_of_a_web_server/_index.md

 Constructs of this type are collectively known as [Device Files](https://en.wikipedia.org/wiki/Device_file).

-Starting from basic principals, you likely know that the [cat](https://en.wikipedia.org/wiki/Cat_(Unix)) command is commonly used to dump the lines of a text file to the terminal screen.
+Starting from basic principles, you likely know that the [cat](https://en.wikipedia.org/wiki/Cat_(Unix)) command is commonly used to dump the lines of a text file to the terminal screen.
 Using [output redirection](https://en.wikipedia.org/wiki/Redirection_(computing)) we can show that the following two commands behave identically.

 {{% notice note %}}